ffAudio/ff_meters/README.md

 ff_meters
 =========

-by Daniel Walz / Foleys Finest Audio UG (haftungsbeschraenkt) Published under the BSD License (3 clause)
+by Daniel Walz / Foleys Finest Audio Ltd. (haftungsbeschraenkt) Published under the BSD License (3 clause)

 The ff_meters provide an easy to use Component to display a level reading for an AudioBuffer.
 It is to be used in the audio framework JUCE (www.juce.com).

-Find the API documentation here: https://ffaudio.github.io/ff_meters/
+Find the API documentation here: https://foleysfinest.com/ff_meters/

 Usage